State rights watchdog to oppose proposal of lowering age of criminal responsibility

 The National Human Rights Commission is opposed to the proposal.

-Officials said the commission held a standing committee meeting on Thursday and decided to hold a plenary meeting early next month to announce its opposition.
+Officials said the commission held a standing committee meeting Thursday and decided to hold a plenary meeting early next month before officially announcing its opposition.

 The focus of juvenile crimes should not be on tougher punishment for young offenders but more education and reform to decrease the rate of repeat offenders, commission officials said.
 (Yonhap)